mark0203/ta_docs/CYPRESS/CYPRESS.md

         * Click `Continue`
     * Select a browser (you will only see locally installed browsers) and hit `Start E2E Testing in ....`
         * Create your first spec has two options `Scaffold example specs` & `Create new spec`
+            * If you choose `Scaffold example specs` you do get a bunch of examples to play with
             * We choose `Create new spec`
                 * Give it a name e.g. `my-first-spec`
                 * Hit `Okay, run the spec` and see the magic
-            * But to get familiar repeat this workshop in another empty propject and select the other option to see what will happen
+            * But to get familiar repeat this workshop in another empty project and select the other option to see what will happen

 # Usage & What's next